-An ideal piano string would produce upper harmonics of the main note that are all in tune with that main note.
+An ideal piano string would produce upper harmonics (or overtones) of the main note that are all in tune with that main note.
 However, real piano strings are very thick and stiff.
-This makes the upper harmonics sharp of where they should be.
+This makes the upper harmonics sharper than theory would predict.
+This is called Inharmonicity.

-This creates a problem because we perceive those sharp harmonics as the correct pitch.
+We perceive the sharp upper harmonics as the actual pitch of the note.
 Therefore, a piano must be tuned to those sharp harmonics.

-This would be fine, except that the inharmonicity varies across the entire keyboard in all but the highest quality pianos.
+This would be fine, except that inharmonicity varies across the entire keyboard.

 Why Pianos are Tuned in Equal Temperament